 Be proud of your approach to swimming.
 Tune in during every practice, and confidently swim past those who are tuning out during their ‘workout’.
 They might be faster now, but as long as they tune-out of the action, they won’t be getting better.
 With time, process and attention, you certainly will.

-You may read the others parts of this series on how we apply Deliberate Practice in Total Immersion:
+You may read the others parts of this series on how we apply Deliberate Practice in our way of training:

 - Part 1 – The Definition Of Deliberate Practice

 - Part 2 – Follow A Proven, Effective Path

 - Part 3 – Difficult And Enjoyable Practice

 - Part 4 – Focus On Small, Specific Pieces

 - Part 6 – Form Better Mental Representations